 SR 99 stretches across the Central Valley from I-5 near Wheeler Ridge to SR 36 close to Red Bluff.
-SR 99 serves most major cities in Central California including Chico, Bakersfield, Selma, Sacramento, Modesto, and Fresno.
+SR 99 serves most major cities in Central California, including Chico, Bakersfield, Selma, Sacramento, Modesto, and Fresno.

 While SR 99 is fairly short compared to most highways in the United States, it's been ranked as the country's most dangerous with more fatal accidents per 100 miles than any other roadway.

 The second-highest rate of fatalities occurred along Interstate 45 in Texas with 55 per 100 miles, significantly lower than Highway 99.
+Some of the other very dangerous highways are:

 It's long been known that Highway 99 is dangerous and efforts have been made to improve it.
 Highway officials in California have been working on nearly $1 billion in efficiency and safety improvements for the past decade.
 This includes about $20 billion in infrastructure bonds approved under Proposition 1B in 2006.